shakib384/Bubble_in_Wedge/README.md

 Ahmed, S., Tryggvason, G., and Ling, Y., "Migration and breakup of confined bubbles in a wedge under microgravity," Physical Review of Fluids, (Submitted) 2026.

 Ahmed, S., Tryggvason, G., and Ling, Y., "Rise of a confined bubble in a wedge," International Journal of Multiphase Flow, 2026.

-Ahmed, S., Tryggvason, G., and Ling, Y., "Bubble Motion in a Wedge Channel," APS Division of Fluid Dynamics Annual Meeting, 2025.